ppiankov/polyquery/README.md

    ```

 ## Deployment
-### 4. The Terraform configuration is set up to run on ARM64 (Graviton2) in Fargate.
+4. The Terraform configuration is set up to run on ARM64 (Graviton2) in Fargate.
 Therefore, the container image should be built for ARM64.
-This ensures that your deployment leverages the cost and performance benefits of AWS Graviton2.
+This ensures that deployment leverages the cost and performance benefits of AWS Graviton2.

 ## Production Considerations